Hans von Hahn: War against the Soviet Union

 In preparation for Operation Barbarossa, the German invasion of the Soviet Union, the I. Gruppe moved to an airfield at Dub on 18 June 1941.
 At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
 These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.

+Hahn was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 July for 21 aerial victories.

+On 15 January 1942, I. Gruppe was detached from JG 3 and became the newly formed II.
+Gruppe of Jagdgeschwader 1 (JG 1—1st Fighter Wing).
+In consequence, Hahn commanded this Gruppe until June 1942 when he was temporarily replaced by Oberleutnant Detlev Rohwer.

 Summary of career

 Aerial victory claims

-According to Obermaier, Hahn was credited with 34 aerial victories claimed in over combat missions.
+According to Obermaier, Hahn was credited with 34 aerial victories claimed in over 300 combat missions.
 This figure includes 19 claims on the Eastern Front and 15 over the Western Allies.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 31 aerial victory claims, plus three further unconfirmed claims.
 This figure of confirmed claims includes 19 aerial victories on the Eastern Front and 12 on the Western Front.